resmo/ansible-role-bind/README.md

             - example.net
             - example.org

+Optionally: If you want to notify a server, here is a sample configuration.
+Note that by default all servers in NS records will be notified.

+      bind_config_master_zones:
+        # also_notify is a list of IPs
+        - name: example.com
+          also_notify: [127.0.1.2]
+        - name: example.org
+          also_notify:
+            - 127.0.1.2
+            - 127.0.2.3

 Optionally: If you need to forward some zones directly to another nameserver, here is a sample: